packet-labs/AlgoTradingOnEquinixMetal/README.md

 # Prerequisites

 An account with Equinix Metal and with Alpaca are required to run this algo.
 Equinix Metal infrastructure is available on a per hour charge and the Alpaca services are free.

+No financial outlay with Alpaca is required to run this demonstration as it uses a "paper trading" account.
+Paper trading uses live market data and while trades that are submitted are recorded and profits/loss are tracked, the gains (or losses) are purely fictional.

 ## Equinix Metal Account